Coruja-Dev/smart-contracts-auditing-homework/challenges/1-Guess-the-number/README.md

             function confirm(address guesser) public onlyOracle {
                 // Oracle confirms if guess was 42 }```
-         - this approach is also not ideal, since is centralized and deppends on thrust on the oracle(s).
+         - this approach is also not ideal, since is centralized and depends  on trust on the oracle(s).
-     - **if the number can the random (recommended)**:
+     - **if the number can be random (recommended)**:
        - **use Chainlink VRF**
          - ```solidity
             import "@chainlink/contracts/src/v0.8/VRFConsumerBase.sol";